krishnaps05/AI__ProblemSolving__RA2411026050029__68/Problem_9_Drone Delivery Path Finder System/README.md

 Execution Steps

-Download or clone the repository from GitHub.
+1.Download or clone the repository from GitHub.
-Open the project folder containing the source files.
+2.Open the project folder containing the source files.
-Run the project by executing the main.py file: python main.py
+3.Run the project by executing the main.py file: python main.py
-Create or load a grid environment for the simulation.
+4.Create or load a grid environment for the simulation.
-Enter the required inputs such as:
+5.Enter the required inputs such as:
   Start position
   Goal position
   Obstacles (optional)
-Click the “Run BFS” or “Run DFS” button to execute the algorithms.
+6.Click the “Run BFS” or “Run DFS” button to execute the algorithms.
-The system generates outputs including:
+7.The system generates outputs including:
   Path from start to goal
   Path length
   Number of nodes explored
   Execution time
   Visual grid representation
   Comparison between BFS and DFS performance

 Sample Output